 So… that’s no moon… this is a box.
 Not just a box, but a box on wheels.
-But not just a box on wheels, it houses our new Peavey 16FX mixing desk.
+And not only that but it houses our new Peavey 16FX mixing desk.
 So really it’s our portable sound system box, which I could’ve just said at the beginning.

-Anyway, we decided that when we went out to venues it took some time to get our sound system set up and set down, putting various things together etc.
+We felt that when we went out to venues it took some time to get our gear set up and set down.

 So the challenge was set.
 Build a magic wheel box.

 I was chosen as ‘the engineer’ so I started by locating a mixing desk on eBay which we got for a steal!
 It’s got four pre-auxiliary channels!
 (Why don’t they make more of these desks for bands it’s so useful!)